thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/http.md

  - stream device and/or asset data from your custom application running in the cloud.
  - connect the existing device with custom HTTP based protocol to ThingsBoard Edge.

+## Create Converter templates

+Converter and Integration templates are created on the **Cloud**, so please log in as Tenant administrator to cloud instance.

-## Create Uplink Converter template
+### Uplink Converter template

-Before creating the Integration template, you need to create an Uplink converter template in Converters template.
+Before creating the Integration template, you need to create an Uplink and Downlink converter templates in **Converters templates** page.
 Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in ThingsBoard Edge.
 Click on the “plus” and on “Create new converter”.
 To view the events, enable Debug.
 In the function decoder field, specify a script to parse and transform data.